 Avatar Creation in Social Experiences

 From Bitmoji to gaming characters, everyone has an avatar these days…but does everyone feel represented in the avatar creation process?
 What are the hidden norms and values that users engage in when they are creating their avatars?
-And how does this affect how people are ultimately represented and how well they relate to their avatar?
-In this study, I interview people regarding their avatar creation experiences on VR character creation platforms to see how traditionally underrepresented users fit into seemingly pre-determined identity molds.
+How does this affect how people are ultimately represented and how well they relate to their avatar?
+In these studies, we investigate how people experience avatar creation and examine how traditionally underrepresented users fit into seemingly pre-determined identity molds through interview and experimental methods.

 Previous Projects